voxpupuli/voxpupuli.github.io/sponsoring/index.md

 If you're interested in these options, please get in touch and email the Project Management Committee at pmc@voxpupuli.org.

 At the moment we've multiple sponsors via GitHub.
-In addition to that, multiple companies sponsor us cloud/CI resources.
+In addition to that, multiple companies sponsor our cloud/CI resources.

 Thanks GitHub for sponsoring us 60 concurrent CI runners and the [GitHub Team plan](https://github.com/pricing) for the whole Vox Pupuli organisation!